Amazon Prime Video release dates 2020: major upcoming shows revealed

 10th January

-Treadstone Jeremy Irvine takes the lead position on this motion drama, which is ready in the identical world because the Jason Bourne movie sequence
+Treadstone Jeremy Irvine takes the lead function on this motion drama, which is ready in the identical world because the Jason Bourne movie collection

 17th January

-Rob Delaney: Jackie A stand-up particular from the star and co-creator of Disaster, which is launching solely on Prime Video
+Rob Delaney: Jackie A stand-up particular from the star and co-creator of Disaster, which is launching completely on Prime Video

 24th January

-Star Trek: Picard The newest Star Trek sequence sees Patrick Stewart return to the position of Captain Picard, which he initially portrayed on The Subsequent Era again in 1987
+Star Trek: Picard The most recent Star Trek collection sees Patrick Stewart return to the function of Captain Picard, which he initially portrayed on The Subsequent Era again in 1987

 February